wxsd-sales/favorites-macro/README.md

 # Favorites Macro

-This Webex Device macro automatically adds favorites contacts to your device by querying workspaces which have been tagged on Webex Control Hub.
+This Webex Device macro automatically adds favorites contacts to your device by querying Webex Devices on your Webex Org which have been tagged on Webex Control Hub.

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/21026209/205152597-9fe570ca-d0ec-4153-b20e-73bf62eb65bf.gif)